 Step2: Create user stories or tasks in the backlog

-User stories describe the work items from users perspective in a non-technical language.
+User stories describe the work items from the user's perspective in a non-technical language.
 Once the user stories are created, we can prioritize them in the backlog.

 Step3: Create a Sprint